fuxn/Resume/Fangyuan.Chi-Resume.md

 ##### **Java Engineer @Yidai Media Corporation (Vancouver, Canada)  Jul.
 2015-Feb.
 2016**
 Platforms that provide online-to-offline (O2O) shared economy services, which focus on local food searching and short/long distance trip, etc.; currently has over thousand cooperating restaurants, near hundred planned trip events, and a steady growing number of users.

-* Worked (with a team of six developers/designers) mainly on developing the back-end of the platform; Worked on different APIs for components such as online payment (stripe), social network authentication (WeChat and Facebook), customized front-end calendar (JQuery UI), content indexing (Lucene), etc.; Implemented Restful APIs to support the in-house built iOS application
+* Worked (with a team of six developers/designers) mainly on developing the back-end of the platform; Worked on different APIs for components such as online payment (stripe), social (OAuth) network authentication (WeChat and Facebook), customized front-end calendar (JQuery UI), content indexing (Lucene), etc.; Implemented Restful APIs to support the in-house built iOS application
 * Worked closely with fellow developers, UI designers, and members in business department to discuss the design and features needed, as well as the development timeframe; Participated in end-to-end development process;

 *Used: AngularJS, Grails, Velocity, HTML5, Javascript, JQuery, Lucene, Spring MVC, Spring Security, MySQL, MVN and Gradle.*